 - Rest API Set: User profiles can be programmatically set by the /subscription/status/set endpoint by using Braze’s REST API.

 - Automatically Handled Upon User Opt-In/Opt-Out: By users texting a default opt-in or opt-out keyword, Braze automatically sets and updates users’ subscription state.

-- Rest API Get: Individual user profiles subscription group can be viewed by the Get Subscription Group endpoint or Subscription Group Status endpoint by using Braze’s REST API.
+- Rest API Get: Individual user profiles subscription group can be viewed by the /subscription/user/status or /subscription/status/get endpoint by using Braze’s REST API.

 Sending with a Subscription Group

-To launch an SMS campaign through Braze, a Subscription Group must be selected in the dropdown (see below).
-Once selected, an audience filter will be added to your campaign or canvas automatically, ensuring that only users
+To launch an SMS campaign through Braze, a Subscription Group must be selected in the dropdown, as shown in the following image.
+Once selected, an audience filter will be added to your campaign or Canvas automatically, ensuring that only users

 subscribed to the selected Subscription Group are in the target audience.
 To adhere to international telecommunication compliance and guidelines, Braze will never send SMS to users that have not subscribed to the selected Subscription Group.

 During your SMS onboarding process, a Braze onboarding manager will set up Subscription Groups for your dashboard account.
 They will work with you to determine how many Subscription Groups you need and add the appropriate sending phone numbers to your Subscription Groups.
 Timelines for setting up a Subscription Group will depend on the type of phone numbers you’re adding.

 For example, short code applications can take anywhere between 8-12 weeks, while long codes can be set up within a day.
 If you have questions about your Braze dashboard setup, reach out to your Braze representative for support.

 Subscription group MMS enablement

 In order to send an MMS message, at least one number within your Subscription Group has to be enabled to send MMS.
 This is indicated by a tag located next to the Subscription Group.